samxie14/flappy/README.md

 # Flappy Transformer: Deep Q-Network with Transformer Architecture

-This project implements a Deep Q-Network (DQN) using Transformer architecture for playing Flappy Bird, based on the research paper "Enhancing Security in Visible Light Communication: A Tabu-Search-Based Method for Transmitter Selection" published in Sensors journal (https://www.mdpi.com/1424-8220/24/6/1905).
+This project implements a Deep Q-Network (DQN) using Transformer architecture for playing Flappy Bird, based on the research paper "Playing Flappy Bird Based on Motion Recognition Using a Transformer Model and LIDAR Sensor" (https://www.mdpi.com/1424-8220/24/6/1905).

 ## Overview